alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 url: /blog/2017/07/09/nature-software-development-part-1/
 ---

+# The Nature of Software development: reading breadcrumbs, quotes, thoughts

+## Preface

 > The Natural Way serves end users well because it delivers value to them sooner.
 >
 > serves the business [...] because it provides important information quickly, and because it provides the ability to adjust direction as needed.